 Camden is one of the best places in London for people watching.
 You'll see eccentric characters, all different types of fashion, and people having a go at busking (they're not the slick performers you'll get in Covent Garden).
 If you're a Londoner, you might know it as the place you went to your first gig.
 And if you're on holiday here, it's somewhere you'll want to photograph.
 It's busy, it's gritty and there really isn't anywhere else like it in London - but if that doesn't convince you, here's some more reasons Camden should be on your list.

 The Hawley Arms, famously one of Amy Winehouse's old haunts, has been serving up pints and some live music since 2004.
 And whisper it - Camden's even got a decent Wetherspoons.
 Have a drink at the Ice Wharf, it's got a prime canalside position with lots of outdoor seating.
-They've got 160 drinks on the menu at Fifty Five and a generous happy hour, or KOKO has recently opened a beautiful terrace bar overlooking Camden High Street.
+KOKO has a beautiful terrace bar overlooking Camden High Street.

 Visit one of Yumchaa's cafes (we love the Camden Parkway one in what was once a pet shop) or get a takeaway from the stall in Camden Lock Market - loose leaf, naturally.
 If you like coffee chains you'll be fine, equally if you want an artisan roastery with mismatched furniture and crockery you're in a good part of town.
 Coffee Jar always has queues so you know its good.